scallyw4g/poof/README.md

 ### Build:

-`./make.sh BuildAllBinariesRunAllTests` Go nuclear -- builds everything and runs all tests
+`./make.sh BuildAllBinariesRunAllTests` Builds everything and runs all tests

 ---